araskal/Azure-Cloud-Mining-Script/index.md

 ### Create a Monero Wallet (XRM) & Choose a pool

-You need to create a wallet to store your hard-earned crypto in.
+We will be mining monero, as it is the most profitable coin to mine on Azure.
+You need to create a personal wallet to safely store your crypto.
 I personally use Mymonero: [https://mymonero.com/](https://mymonero.com/), but you can use any XRM address for mining.

 ### Set-up